qkost/raiders-of-the-lost-dice/Locations/Thinora's Demiplane/20 - Experiment Chamber.md

 *
 * **Corona** - Thinora summons a radiant shield to surround them until the end of initiative count 20 of the next round.
 For the duration, a creature who hits the her with a melee attack must succeed on a DC 15 Wisdom saving throw or be dazed until the start of the creature’s next turn.
 * **Flare** - Thinora chooses two enemies they can see within 90 feet of the Sun.
 Each target must succeed on a DC 17 Constitution saving throw or be blinded until initiative count 20 of the next round.
 * **Radiant Bolt** - Thinora chooses two enemies they can see within 90 feet of the Sun.
-Each target must succeed on a DC 17 Dex saving throw or take 19 (3d12) necrotic damage as the lair absorbs a sliver of their soul.
+Each target must succeed on a DC 17 Dex saving throw or take 19 (3d12) radiant damage.

 ## Secrets